ajnsit/concur-documentation/README.md

   hello
 ```

 Note that the type of the widget is `forall a.
 Widget HTML a`.
 This means that the Widget is entirely self contained, which is a good thing for usability, but also bad in terms of composability.
-You are not able to combine this widget with other widgets in meaningful ways, and other widgets on the page cannot depend on the actual greeting selected.
+You are not able to combine this widget with other widgets in meaningful ways, and other widgets on the page cannot depend on the actual greeting selected. **Note: Actually, it often makes sense to compose never-ending widgets.
+Look at the next section on "Never-ending Components to see how.**

 *The idiomatic and reusable Concur widget does one thing and returns a value*.
 So to make this reusable, we need to remove the recursive call at the end, and instead return the greeting selected.